mxc-commons/znd-servicemanager/README.md

 3. Run composer update

-Now you can use Zend\ServiceManager the way you are used to use it. zend-servicemanager is transparently replaced by mxc-servicemanager. mxc-servicemanager instances get created by `new Zend\ServiceManager\ServiceManager` as before.
+Now you can use Zend\ServiceManager the way you are used to use it. zend-servicemanager is transparently replaced by znd-servicemanager. znd-servicemanager instances get created by `new Zend\ServiceManager\ServiceManager` as before.

 ## License

-mxc-servicemanager is provided under the New BSD License.
+znd-servicemanager is provided under the New BSD License.
 See [`LICENSE.md`](LICENSE.md).

 ## Discussion

-Platform for discussion of all things related to this fork is the [issues section of mxc-commons/mxc-servicemanager](https://github.com/mxc-commons/mxc-servicemanager/issues).
+Platform for discussion of all things related to this fork is the [issues section of mxc-commons/znd-servicemanager](https://github.com/mxc-commons/znd-servicemanager/issues).

 ## Status